 National Honor Society

-Four year Academic Excellence Awards
+Four-year Academic Excellence Awards

 All District Scholar Athlete – UIL District 5-6A